Deep Policy Iteration with Integer Programming for Inventory Management: Numerical Results and Managerial Insights

-To the best of our knowledge such a reinforcement learning library and set of environments focused on broadly enabling supply chain environments for reinforcement learning does not currently exist.
+To the best of our knowledge, such a reinforcement learning library and set of environments focused on broadly enabling supply chain environments for reinforcement learning does not currently exist.
 OpenAI provides the Gym library which provides an interface for RL environments and a set of video game environments.
-Various different libraries exist with RL algorithms that leverage video game environments.
+Various libraries exist with RL algorithms that leverage video game environments.
 However, there are no libraries focused on RL for supply chain management that facilitate easy creation of different supply chain management environments.
-There is an open source library that provides a set of general environments for a variety of operations research problems, ORGym, but it is more broadly focused on OR as a whole and only includes a couple environments for supply chains under specific settings.
-We believe our framework is complementary to this and essentially - providing a full set of environments for different practical common supply chain scenarios as well as the capability to flexibly define custom environments and specify environment variations of interest, from different network, cost, and fulfillment structures, to different demand distributions including non-stationary and supply chain settings including lost sales settings.
+There is an open-source library that provides a set of general environments for a variety of operations research problems, ORGym, but it is more broadly focused on OR as a whole and only includes a couple of environments for supply chains under specific settings.
+We believe our framework is complementary to this and essentially provides a full set of environments for common supply chain scenarios as well as the capability to flexibly define custom environments and specify environment variations of interest, from different network, cost, and fulfillment structures, to different demand distributions including non-stationary and supply chain settings such as the lost sales setting.